 Moving on to the next cocktail family, a Rickey is a Gimlet served long with club soda.
 The formula is 2 oz gin, 1 oz lime juice and ¾ syrup topped with soda.
 A Bennett is a classic Gimlet made with Angostura Bitters.

-Sam terms the next category as “peasant style drink”, eg, the Daiquiri and Caipirinha.
-These are regarded as rough spirits with the addition of a sweetner to counter it.
+Sam Ross terms the next category as “peasant style drink”, eg, the Daiquiri and Caipirinha.
+These are regarded as rough spirits with the addition of a sweetener to counter it.
 They are still a variation of a Gimlet but with muddling lime with granular sugar, due to the bitterness from the skin of citrus.

 6 lime chunks and 1 sugar cube to abraise the skin of citrus is the equivalent of 1 oz of lime juice.
 Adding ¾ oz of simple syrup and 2 oz of the spirit is the classic formula.
 Muddling at the end gives more wiggle and it’s easier than dry muddling.
 “Don’t pulverise the citrus,” he says.
 “It’s a gentle abuse of the lime.”
 Straw testing every drink is imperative when muddling citrus to ensure the correct balance.